Niralp16/Information-Retrieval/README.md

 explainable information retrieval.

 Step by Step Implementation:

 The methodology employed in this code begins with the loading and preparation of the dataset extracted from the provided CSV file.

 Algorithm Steps:
-1)Load dataset: Read the knowledge graph from the provided CSV file, assuming the format includes nodes representing documents and edges representing relationships between documents.
+1)Load dataset: Read the knowledge graph from the provided CSV file, assuming the format includes nodes representing documents and edges representing relationships between documents.
 2)Calculate Jaccard Similarity: Define a function Jaccard similarity(query, document name) that calculates the Jaccard